 Legal Clinic at Carleton

 Legal advice is available to Carleton students through the Satellite Clinic on Carleton’s campus.
 The office is located at the CUSA Office.
 The Satellite Clinic is operated by the uOttawa Community Legal Clinic.
 Please call the clinic at 613-562-5600 for operating hours on Carleton’s campus.

-University of Ottawa law students, supervised by lawyers, may help with various legal questions.
+University of Ottawa law students, supervised by lawyers, may help with various areas of law.
 For example: drug offences, theft, evictions, and family situations.

 The Clinic provides notary services to students of Carleton University.
 Contact the Clinic for notary hours at 613-562-5600.